mdshopon/COVID19_Classification/README.md

 - OpenCV
 - Numpy

+Below there are two samples of X Ray Images

 * A sample of COVID-19 X Ray Image <br />
 ![A sample of COVID-19 X Ray Image ](covid_case.png)